Complex and Adaptive Dynamical Systems: A Primer: Motivation, Benchmarks and Diffusive Emotional Control

 Humans are able to go even one step further.
-We can establish positive/negative feedback relations in between essentially every internal dynamical state of the cognitive system and emotional diffuse control, {\it viz} we can set ourselves virtually any goal and task.
-A capability termed in everyday language as `freedom of will'.
-This kind of freedom of will is an emergent feature of certain complex but deterministic dynamical systems and we side-step here the philosophically rather heavy question whether the such defined freedom of will corresponds to `the true freedom of will'.\footnote{From the point of view of dynamical system theory effective freedom of action is conceivable in connection to a true dynamical phase transition, like the ones discussed in the chapter on {\it ``Random Boolean Networks''}, possibly occurring in a high-level cognitive system.
-Whether dynamical phase transitions are of relevance for the brain of mammals, e.g.\ in relation to the phenomenom of consciousness, is a central and yet completely unresolved issue.}
+We can establish positive/negative feedback relations between essentially every internal dynamical state of the cognitive system and emotional diffuse control, viz we can set ourselves virtually any goal and task.
+This capability is called \qut{freedom of will} in everyday language.
+This kind of freedom of will is an emergent feature of certain complex but\vadjust{ } deterministic \nobreak dynamical systems and we sidestep here the philosophically rather heavy question of whether the thus defined freedom of will corresponds to the true freedom of will.\footnote{From the point of view of dynamical systems theory effective freedom of action is conceivable in connection to a true dynamical phase transition, like the ones discussed in the Chap.~\ref{chap_networks2} possibly occurring in a high-level cognitive system.
+Whether dynamical phase transitions are of relevance for the brain of mammals, e.g.\ in relation to the phenomenon of consciousness, is a central and yet unresolved issue.}

-\underline{\bf The inverse pyramid}\\ An evolved cognitive system will develop complex behavioral patterns and survival strategies.
+\runinhead{The Inverse Pyramid} An evolved cognitive system will develop complex behavioral patterns and survival strategies.
 The delicate balance of internal benchmarks needed to stabilize complex actions goes beyond the capabilities of the primary genetic preferences.
 The necessary fine tuning of emotional control and acquired preferences is the domain of the diffusive control system.

-Climbing-up the ladder of complexity, the cognitive system effectively acquires a de facto freedom of action.
-The price for this freedom is the necessity to benchmark internally any possible action against hundreds and thousands of secondary and tertiary desires and objectives, a delicate balancing problem.
+Climbing up the ladder of complexity, the cognitive system effectively acquires a de facto freedom of action.
+The price for this freedom is the necessity to benchmark internally any possible action against hundreds and thousands of secondary and tertiary desires and objectives, {which is} a delicate balancing problem.

-The layers of internal benchmarking can be viewed as an inverse benchmarking pyramid, see Fig.\ \ref{cogSys_fig_invPyramid} for an illustration.
-The multitude of experiences and tertiary preferences plays an essential role in the development of the inverse pyramid, an evolved cognitive system is more than the sum of its genetic or computer codes.
+The layers of internal benchmarking can be viewed as an inverse benchmarking pyramid, see Fig.~\ref{cogSys_fig_invPyramid} for an illustration.
+The multitude of experiences and tertiary preferences plays an essential role in the development of the inverse pyramid{;} an evolved cognitive system is more than the sum of its genetic or computer codes.